signag/raspi-cam-srv/docs/SettingsDevices.md

 ![Devices](./img/Settings_Devices.jpg)

-**IMPORTANT**: To preserve any configurations ofer server restart, you need to [store the configuration and activate *Start Server with stored Configuration*](./SettingsConfiguration.md)
+**IMPORTANT**: To preserve any configurations over server restart, you need to [store the configuration and activate *Start Server with stored Configuration*](./SettingsConfiguration.md)

 ## Creating a Device